Dance with the Irish Youth Baroque Orchestra in 2024!

 There will be two performances:

-• Friday, 19 July 2024 in the Large Room of Waterford City Hall in association with Waterford Symphony Club.
+- Friday, 19 July 2024 in City Hall, Waterford, in association with Waterford Symphony Club.

-• Saturday, 20 July 2024 in St Patrick’s Hall, Dublin Castle as part of the Irish Baroque Orchestra’s Dublin HandelFest.
+- Saturday, 20 July 2024 in Dublin Castle as part of the Irish Baroque Orchestra’s Dublin HandelFest.

 During these performances, the IYBO dancers will dance to music performed live by the Irish Youth Baroque Orchestra.
 The course is aimed at dancers, aged 16 – 24 from any dance background who have an interest in learning more about Baroque dance.